 In this piece for his Marty font, Rodrigo sticks to three main colors: pink, black and green.
 He also plays with texture to achieve the right amount of contrast.

-So, if you’re ever creatively stuck with your design, or think there’s just something that isn’t working, look at your palette and ask yourself if you can cut down the number of colours in your palette – ideally down to the magic number: three.
+So, if you’re ever creatively stuck with your design, or think there’s just something that isn’t working, look at your palette and ask yourself if you can cut down the number of colors in your palette–ideally down to the magic number: three.

 08. Match color to your topic’s mood